rebeccaariss/finals-starter/docs/user-stories.md

 - As a user, on the main page I want to see information about what the app does & a preview of the organizations registered
 - As a user, I want to click the login button to go to the login page
 - As a donor, I want to be taken to my main feed when I log in
-- As an organization, I want to me taken to my organization's dashboard when I log in
+- As an organization, I want to be taken to my organization's dashboard when I log in

 ## Donor